Brookdale Wave

 A CCRC is a senior living community that provides multiple levels of care on one campus.
 So what does that mean for you?
 At Brookdale Greenwood Village, that means you will likely be able to live in the same community, even if your needs change over time.
 And we’re a rental CCRC.
 That means you’ll pay a monthly rental fee, plus monthly fees based on the level of care and services you need.

-What Our Memory Care Community Can Offer You
+What Our Clare Bridge Community Can Offer Your Loved One

-Just because someone you love is experiencing memory loss, it doesn't mean that they should have to sacrifice their quality of life.
-Our residents spend their days in a secure environment, surrounded by familiar people who encourage them to enjoy life, experience feelings of belonging and purpose, and help to maintain their current skills through our daily path of engagement.
+Just because someone you love is experiencing memory loss doesn't mean that they should have to sacrifice their quality of life.
+Our residents spend their days in a secure environment, surrounded by familiar people who encourage them to enjoy life, experience feelings of belonging and purpose and help to support their current skills through our daily path of engagement.

 A Secure Setting